nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 link.
 Imported lesson information can be found in the `Upcoming tasks` list as shown.

 DIAGRAM
+   *Figure X: `Upcoming tasks` highlighted in red*

 Follow these steps and try importing your timetable:

 1) At your NUSMods timetable website, click on the "Share/Sync" button to obtain your timetable share link URL.

 DIAGRAM
+   *Figure X: The "Share/Sync" at the NUSMods website highlighted in red*

 2) The URL obtained will be `YOUR_NUSMODS_URL` to be used in the import command.

 3) Added lesson information can be found in your task list.

 DIAGRAM
+   *Figure X: Added lesson information found in the `Upcoming tasks` list*

 <div markdown="block" class="alert alert-primary">